spear-sim/spear/README.md

 ### Install the `spear` Python package

 Our next step is to install the `spear` Python package as follows.
+Note that you need to clone this repository including submodules.

 ```console
 # create environment